linode/docs/docs/applications/containers/kubernetes/troubleshooting-kubernetes/index.md

 -   Kubernetes' API server not running.
 If kubectl does not respond as expected, this can indicate problems with the API server.

--   The CCM, CSI, Calico, or kube-dns pods are not running.
+-   The CCM, CSI, Calico, or kube-dns Pods are not running.

 -   Annotations on LoadBalancer services aren’t functioning.

 -   PersistentVolumes are not re-attaching.

-Please note that the kube-apiserver and etcd pods will not be visible for LKE clusters, and this is expected.
+Please note that the kube-apiserver and etcd Pods will not be visible for LKE clusters, and this is expected.
 Issues outside of the scope of Linode Support include:

 -   Problems with the control plane of clusters not managed by LKE.